trollcop/usbimager/README.md

 3. Enjoy!

 You can use the executable in the archive as-is, the other files only provide integration with your desktop (icons and such).
-It will autodetect your operating system's language, and if dictionary found, it will greet you in your language.
+It will autodetect your operating system's configured language, and if dictionary found, it will greet you in your language.

 Features
 --------